hiepjack123/Third-person-shoot-by-unity3d/README.md

 * Note: Dont get me wrong this project first is not mine but I try to make it better and different from the demo project.
 So the first idea of this project is "SURVIVAL" and ofcourse life is precious xD.
 So the game we play we just hit and run aliens( there are many)
 In the beggining we in the area and it has aliens which chase us and try to kill us.
 The support items will appear randomly after time.
-Pick up itmes will upgrade your gun and your power then you can easily wipe aliens out and survive.To play the game you we have Unity cause I haven't build it yet.
+Pick up items will upgrade your gun and your power then you can easily wipe aliens out and survive.To play the game you we have Unity cause I haven't build it yet.
 Sorry for uncovenient.